What You Need To Know About Moving On After A Divorce

 Understand that you may lose some friends

-You likely shared friends and acquaintances with your spouse.
-One of the unfortunate realities of divorce is that some of your friends may choose sides—and you need to be prepared if they don’t pick you.
+You likely had the same friends and acquaintances as your spouse.
+One unfortunate reality of divorce is that some of your friends may choose sides—and you need to be prepared if they don’t pick you.

 Focus on personal development